DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 In games that support [light data files](#light%20data%20file), forms defined such files use the sentinel value `0xFE` as their load order prefix in their form IDs.
 Whether they also do so in their record IDs varies from game to game, with all pre-<i>Starfield</i> games declining to do so.

 For forms created during gameplay, the load order prefix is the sentinel value `0xFF`.

+### localized string
+A string within a [data file](#data%20file) whose content can be stored either inline or in a [strings file](#strings-file).
+When localized strings are inlined, the file header will lack the "localized" flag, and the localized string's [subrecord](#subrecord) will contain the string's content.
+When strings are stored in a strings file, the file header will have the "localized" flag, and the localized string's subrecord will contain the four-byte index of a string in the string file.

+The name of a strings file is the name of the data file, suffixed with an underscore and the name of the language.
+There are three sub-types of localized string, each using different strings file extensions:  `.STRINGS`, `.DLSTRINGS`, and `.ILSTRINGS`.
+(The latter two are used for various "description" strings and for [topic info](#topic-info) text.)
+Internally, these sub-types use the classes `BGSLocalizedString`, `BGSLocalizedStringDL`, and `BGSLocalizedStringIL`.

+Strings files make it possible to localize a single game data file for use with multiple languages.
+The localized strings can be translated without needing to touch the data file itself.

+Localized strings may be [tagified](#tagification) when working with version control.

+#### On the word "delocalized"

+Strangely, Bethesda seems to use the term "[delocalized](#delocalized)" to mean "localized."
+For example, if a file is flagged as "localized" but a localized string subrecord isn't exactly four bytes long, the Creation Kit will emit the warning message "LOCALIZATION: Delocalized TESFile, but [chunk](#chunk)size is not a BSUInt32."
+It's possible that Bethesda is here using "localize" to mean two different things at once: they may be using the verb form "localization" to refer to the process of translating content for different languages, but using the verb form "localized" to mean "stored locally," such that a string whose content is stored in a strings file (facilitating "localization" of its content) would be "delocalized" because its content is not "local" to the data file.

+DovahKit intentionally diverges from Bethesda's terminology on this point: we consistently use "localize" (in the context of strings) to refer to the process of "localization."
+To put it more explicitly, we use the verb form "localized" to describe a situation wherein the relevant flag in the file header is set, and the localized string content is stored in string files and referenced by four-byte string IDs; thus the text content used by the data file can be subject to the process of "localization" for multiple languages.
+We may use "non-localized" to refer to the opposite situation, wherein localized string content is inlined into the data file and "localization" for multiple languages at a time is therefore not possible.
+We never use "delocalized."

 ## M